Executive Leadership

 Brian Gittens, Ed.D., MPA

-Vice Chancellor for Diversity, Equity and Inclusion; Associate Professor, Department of Health Policy and Management
+Vice Chancellor for Academic Pathways and Workforce Partnerships, UAMS; Associate Professor, Department of Health Policy and Management

 Dr. Brian Gittens specializes in organizational and leadership development, strategic diversity and inclusion, and change management.
-Brian is a diversity and inclusion executive, human resource professional, researcher, educator, and consultant with more than 30 years of operational and administrative experience.
-He has successfully led and collaborated on the design and implementation of organization-wide diversity and inclusion initiatives and organizational development programs.
+Brian is a human resource professional, researcher, educator, and consultant with more than 30 years of operational and administrative experience.
+He has successfully led and collaborated on the design and implementation of organization-wide workforce partnerships and organizational development programs.

 Brian is a graduate of the George Washington University (EdD and Virginia Tech (B.A.
 Communications and Masters in Public Administration).
-He is a Certified Senior Professional of Human Resources and graduate of the AAMC Healthcare Executive Diversity and Inclusion Certificate program.
 He has held leadership roles at the University of Virginia School of Medicine and the School of Medicine and Public Health at UW-Madison.
-He is currently serving as the Vice Chancellor for Diversity, Equity, and Inclusion for the University of Arkansas for Medical Sciences.
+He is currently serving as the Vice Chancellor for Academic Pathways and Workforce Partnerships for the University of Arkansas for Medical Sciences.

 Tiffany Haynes, Ph.D.